r9d7/destructuring-with-variable-declaration-assignment/README.md

 ## Similar / Prior art

-- **Go**'s error handling allows re-using the `err` variable (https://go.dev/blog/error-handling-and-go)
+- **Go**'s error-handling patterns allow reusing the `err` variable across multiple operations, and was the inspiration behind this proposal.
+More details can be found [here](https://go.dev/blog/error-handling-and-go).

 ## Contribute

-This proposal is in its very early stages as I'm still finding more use cases.
-Feel free to open an issue or submit a PR with your suggestions/improvements.
+This proposal is in its early stages, and we are actively seeking feedback and contributions to refine the idea.
+Please feel free to open an issue or submit a PR with your suggestions & improvements.

-Any contribution is valuable!
+Every contribution is valuable and will help shape this proposal into a robust champion.